Cleft Lip/palate-Ectodermal Dysplasia syndrome (CLPED1)

 * This composite image of Cleft Lip/palate-Ectodermal Dysplasia Syndrome; CLPED1 was created to help geneticists get a better analysis

-These symptoms affect the skin, hands and feet and lip/mouth of affected individuals.
+These symptoms affect the skin, hands, feet, and lips/mouth of affected individuals.

 The syndrome was first documented in 1770 in South America.